brownieboy/react-bootstrap-slider/README.md

 ####Forcing the Bootstrap version all the time
 An optional parameter is **polyfill**.
 When set to **true** (the default if you leave the parameter out) the component acts as I've described it above, i.e. displaying the HTML5 native slider for these browsers that support it properly, and the Bootstrap version for those that don't.
-If you set this parameter to *false*, then the component will display the Bootstrap slider for *all* browsers.
-Here's how you do might do that:
+If you want to force the use of the Bootstrap slider for *all* browsers then you should set this parameter to **false**, like so:

 ```JavaScript
 <SliderNativeBootstrap